- Enderis Hall 415

 Associate in Arts Liberal Arts Waldorf College 1986

 Interests & Expertise

 Susan Kundrat’s major focus is undergraduate education related to nutrition.
-A Registered Dietitian and Certified Specialist in Sports Dietetics, her expertise includes sports nutrition, wellness nutrition, integrative nutrition, nutrition communications, corporate nutrition, health promotion and weight management.
+As a Registered Dietitian, her expertise includes sports nutrition, wellness nutrition, integrative nutrition, nutrition communications, corporate nutrition, health promotion and weight management.

 She has a strong interest in the local foods movement, natural foods, community nutrition and farm-to-table nutrition.
 Kundrat integrates practical, hands-on nutrition education into her classrooms and facilitates community nutrition education and service learning within the nutrition program.

 Kundrat, S. M. (2016).
 Fueling Misfires.
 Training and Conditioning Magazine, 15-20.

 Kundrat, S. M. (2016).
 Seeds of Change.
 Training and Conditioning, 13-16.